 Are you an undergraduate student considering spending a semester abroad?
 Trinity College’s Study Abroad Semester in Northern Ireland offers international students the opportunity to take specialist undergraduate modules in the fields of conflict, peace and reconciliation at the Irish School of Ecumenics in Belfast.
 This programme is designed for students from the United States or Canada.
+(It is not open to Erasmus students.)
 It combines academic study and experiential learning through residence in Belfast.
 Students register in Dublin and then take classes in Belfast.

 Our semester abroad programme is interdisciplinary and suitable for students with a variety of majors, including Political Science, Peace Studies, Sociology, History, Religious Studies, Theology, Ethics, Anthropology, International Relations, Irish Studies, and more.

 Semester Abroad Northern Ireland is the primary delivery partner of Trinity College Dublin’s Irish School of Ecumenics Semester for Visiting Undergraduates in Belfast.
+All applicants go through Semester Abroad Northern Ireland.
 It offers guidance, mentoring and support to students from first expression of interest, to registration and throughout the student’s semester experience while studying in Northern Ireland.
-For more information please visit How to Apply and Costs and Support.

 Belfast, Northern Ireland, is an ideal and dynamic context in which to learn about conflict transformation.
 As Bill Clinton has said: